redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10/README.md

 let interestingStuff = wasmMem8.slice(hostEnv.mem.data_offset, hostEnv.mem.data_offset + bytesWritten)
 ```

-After the call to `expensive_calc` has completed, we have an updated `wasmMemory` object, and the number of updated bytes in the constant `bytesWritten`

-We now need to get this data out of `wasmMemory`.

-Notice that after the `wasmMemory` object is created, there is the declaration of an array of unsigned, 8-bit bytes that sits over top of the WebAssembly linear memory object.
+Notice that after the `wasmMemory` object is created, there is the declaration of an array of unsigned, 8-bit bytes that acts as an overlay on top of the WebAssembly linear memory object.

 ```javascript
 const wasmMemBuff = new Uint8ClampedArray(wasmMemory.buffer)